Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 - Customizable templates and branding

-The tradeoff: HoneyBook is one of the more expensive options on this list, and the price increased significantly in 2025-2026.
-The initial setup takes time because the platform relies heavily on custom workflows and templates.
+The tradeoff: HoneyBook is one of the most expensive options on this list, and pricing climbed again in 2025-2026.
+The setup leans heavily on custom workflows and templates.
 Freelancers with simple billing needs will find it over-engineered.

 Best for: Photographers, event planners, and creative freelancers who need deposit collection, milestone payments, and combined proposal-contract-invoice documents.

-Zoho made its entire invoicing product free in 2023, and it remains free in 2026.
-For freelancers working with international clients, Zoho Invoice handles multi-currency billing, automated exchange rates, and localized tax calculations better than most paid alternatives.
+Zoho made its entire invoicing product free in 2023 and has held that pricing through 2026.
+For freelancers working with international clients, Zoho Invoice handles multi-currency billing, automated exchange rates, and localized tax IDs (VAT, GST, HST) better than most paid alternatives.

 Key features: